Next HMSR-TAC: HMSR Workshop, Spring 2020:

 - Provide a cohesive platform for stakeholders to share, revise, and integrate best-practices for headwater mercury source reduction into the HMSR Strategy.

 Meetings: HMSR-TAC meetings are held quarterly.
 Proposed dates for future meetings will be identified during scheduled meetings and formal save-the-date and draft agendas will be sent to forum participants a minimum of 4 weeks in advance of the next scheduled meeting.
-Past meeting notes and agendas will be made available on The Sierra Fund’s website.
+Past meeting agendas will be made available on The Sierra Fund’s website.

 Facilitation: HMSR-TAC meetings will be facilitated by staff of The Sierra Fund, at the will of the HMSR-TAC members.
 Facilitator(s) will guide participants in discussion in a manner that is focused and respectful and within the timeframe specified by the applicable forum agenda.